Shan1024/chalk/chalk/Package.md

 So you can customize the chalk any way you want.
 Cool, right !!! ;)

+See the [example code](https://github.com/Shan1024/chalk/blob/master/chalk/resources/sample.bal) which is used to generate the output in the image above.

 [Inspired by the node module with the same name]